 When we were planning our gap years, we also heard discouraging words from our parents and peers.
 “You’ll never go back to school if you stop now,” or “it won’t look good on your resume” and “you won’t be able to get a job in this economy when you’re back.”
 The real truth is, whatever you’ve been told about taking a gap year (or extended travel in general) is false!
-Here’s 10 reasons why:
+Here are ten reasons why.

 A gap year is technically when a high school graduate postpones entering post-secondary for one year to pursue travel, work, or volunteering.
 For many, the thought of hitting pause for an entire year can be daunting (especially to your parents).
 But a gap year doesn’t need to be a year at all!
 It could be a month, a semester, or a summer between semesters.
 It could happen after graduation, years into your career or even after you’re married.
 Ultimately, there is no right or wrong time to take a gap year (or gap experience) because there is no right or wrong timeline for how you live your life.

 Meeting new people, seeing new places and being in situations you’ve never faced before will make you grow as a person.
 It’s a good opportunity to discover who you are and what your strengths are outside of a classroom setting.

 In high school, I excelled in biology and chemistry.
 I went straight into university and enrolled in the sciences faculty thinking I had it all figured out.
 That first year of classes was extremely frustrating because I hated what I was studying!
 The following summer after finishing my exams I went on my first working holiday to Australia.
 Four months later I returned home with more confidence, a clearer picture of what I wanted to do with my career and a renewed lust for life!
 I switched out of sciences into business, loved going to my new classes and even landed a prestigious internship the following summer.